kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ### Submission

-Submit the PDF of your proposal on Canvas by class-time on **Thursday, October 13 (4:20pm)**.
+Submit the PDF of your proposal on Canvas by midnight on **Thursday, October 13**.
 I will provide feedback on your proposal to help you determine a data set to use for the project.

 ### Notes

-- Project proposals should have no more than one page of **text.** (not including the output from `glimpse`).
+- Project proposals should have no more than 1-2 pages of **text.** (not including the output from `glimpse`).
+That is, be concise!
 - You **must** use one of the data sets in the proposal for the final project, unless instructed otherwise by Dr. Fitz.

 ### Proposal grading